u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

     return df
 ```

 Initially, I used a nested loop to loop through the whole DataFrame and loop the text and match each word individually to a ticker in a list of stock tickers (while ignoring words that could be confused as stocks).
 However, that took way too long.
-Thus, I decided to create a new column where only the valid words will remain, meaning I removed all the words that will be ignored.
+Thus, I decided to create a new column where only the valid words would remain, meaning I had removed all the words that would be ignored.
 However, using a regular for loop still took quite a long time.

 I initially re-used Series operation, i.e. df.Column.replace, creating a list of words to ignore, joining them with a ‘|’ delimiter, thus matching and replacing them with an empty string, effectively removing them.
 Strangely, it took too long for the program to run so I decided to pursue another method.